josephtownshend/CV/README.md

 [Skills](#skills) –– [Education](#education) –– [Experience](#experience) –– [Interests](#interests) –– [Blog](https://github.com/josephtownshend/Blog)

-I am an early career full stack software developer currently studying at Makers Academy in London.
+I am an early career full stack software developer and recent graduate of Makers Academy in London.
 My background is in graphic design, print and the visual arts in which I studied for 6 years.
-I ran two successful design and print studios before finally deciding to take my love of learning into the world of tech, I haven't looked back.
+I ran two successful design and print studios before finally deciding to take my love of learning into the world of tech, and I haven't looked back.
 I am a passionate creative problem solver and always on the look out for new processes to help build workarounds for troublesome situations.

 ## Skills

 #### This Skill

 - Mentoring
   - During my time at Makers Academy I mentored two students through the beginings of their coding journey.
 This was a great challenge for me, and an oppertunity to coach students through areas that I too had struggled with.
 It also shon a light on my own progress and how teaching others can help instill that knowledge in yourself.

-I have written a blog post about this experience, which is avaliable to read in my blogs repo.
+- Creative Problem Solving
+  - During my time running Housework(press) I operated a Riso MZ970 printer as our main means of production.
+The Riso is a large grey japanese printer that runs on outdated software, spare parts and constant maintenance.
+The machine is very idiosyncratic and subsequently requires the operator to sort of collaborate with it in order to attain the clients desired effects.
+Becuase of this I spent a great deal of time not only troubleshooting the printer itself but also creating solutions to realise complex artwork, this is something that I became very adept at and also thoroughly enjoyed.

 #### Another Skill